 "I have been using my Q-Redew for a long time ever since I got my hands on one it made my deep conditioning treatment days so much better.
 It adds that extra moisture we need in our hair.
 My hair is really dry right now due to the cold weather, my split ends are showing so much!
 I like to use my handheld steamer when my hair is extra dry and needs the extra tlc."

-You TOO can join the #NoMoreDamageChallenge and commit to healthier hair in 2019!
-Check out our Video Archive here to see the power of steam and how the Q-Redew can help you achieve beautiful styles while maintaining healthy hair!
+You too can join the #NoMoreDamageChallenge and commit to healthier hair!
+Try it out and see for yourself the power of steam and how the Q-Redew can help you achieve beautiful styles while maintaining healthy hair!